ajwills72/rmip/docs/part2-overview.md

 ## Assessment

 20% - Group mark for a 10-min group oral presentation.
 The mark is weighted mainly on the quality of the research presented, rather than audio-visual slickness.
-There is a detailed quantitative markscheme.
+There is a detailed quantitative markscheme. **Due end of Week 7**

 80% - Individual mark for an individually-written 4000-word journal article.
-The feedback is returned in the format of a journal peer review, and the mark derived from this feedback via a detailed quantitative mark scheme.
+The feedback is returned in the format of a journal peer review, and the mark derived from this feedback via a detailed quantitative mark scheme. **Due end of Week 12**.

-Pass/fail - There are a set of auto-marked pass/fail competency tests for the skill-learning aspect of the course.
-Students can retake these as many times as they like before the deadline.
+Pass/fail - There are a set of pass/fail competency components, and also act as a **lab book**.
+In order to keep on track students should complete them in the week indicated (see below).
+However, they can revise their entries at any point up until the end of week 12.
+Some of these are group components.
+In these cases, every member of the group still has to submit it individually, but they should all be submitting the same thing.

 They have to pass 80% of them to pass the module.

+### List of pass/fail assessments

+1. _Indvidiual_: Statistical power exercise (Week 1)
+2. _Individual_: Introduction to OpenSesame exercise (Week 1)
+3. _Group_: Submit one-page broad design summary (Week 2)
+4. _Individual_: Data preprocessing exercise (Week 2)
+5. _Group_: Submit full experiment protocol (Week 3)
+6. _Individual_: Building an experiment in OpenSesame exercise (Week 3)
+7. _Group_: Submit completed open sesame script (Week 4)
+8. _Individual_: One-factor ANOVA exercise (Week 5)
+9. _Group_: Submit raw data files (Week 5)
+10. _Group_: Submit 'conference' abstract (Week 6)
+11. _Group_: Submit analysis script (Week 6)
+12. _Group_: Submit revised experiment prototcol (Week 8)
+13. _Group_: Submit revised OpenSesame Script (Week 9)
+14. _Individual_: Two-factor ANOVA exercise (Week 10)
+15. _Group_: Submit raw data files (Week 10)
+16. _Group_: Submit report bullet-point plan (Week 11)
+17. _Group_: Submit analysis script (Week 11)

+- WEEK 12: Individual report is due (see above)

 ## Resources